 Bosnia-Herzegovina is one nation, historically divided into two regions: Bosnia and Herzegovina.
 But the 1995 Dayton Peace Accords gerrymandered the country along other lines, granting a degree of autonomy to the area where Orthodox Serbs predominate.
 This "Republika Srpska" rings the core of mostly Muslim Bosnia on three sides.
 When asked for driving tips, Croats — who, because of lingering bad feelings about the Serbs, avoid this territory — insist that the road I want to take doesn't even exist.
 From the main Croatian coastal road just south of Dubrovnik, directional signs send you to the tiny Croatian border town…but ignore the large Serb city of Trebinje just beyond.

 And yet, Trebinje not only exists…it's bustling and prosperous.
-As I enter the town, police with ping-pong paddle stop signs pull me over — you must drive with your headlights on at all hours.
+As I enter the town, police with ping-pong paddle stop signs pull me over — apparently, you must drive with your headlights on at all hours here.
 The "dumb tourist" routine gets me off the hook.
 I enjoy a vibrant market scene, and get cash at an ATM to buy some produce.
-(Even here — the most remote place I've been in Europe — ATMs are plentiful.)
+(Even here — one of the most remote places I've been in Europe — ATMs are plentiful.)

 Bosnia-Herzegovina's money is called the "convertible mark."
 I don't know if they are just thrilled that their money is now changeable with other currencies…but I remember a time when it wasn't.
 I stow a few Bosnian coins as souvenirs.
 They have the charm of Indian pennies and buffalo nickels.
 Some local bills have Cyrillic lettering and Serb historical figures, while others use "our" alphabet and show Muslims or Croats.
 Like everything else in Bosnia-Herzegovina, the currency is a careful balancing act.